seregazhuk/seregazhuk.github.io_old/_posts/2019-02-18-restful-api-with-reactphp-and-mysql.md

 {% endhighlight %}

 Now, let's connect to a database.
 Create a factory `React\MySQL\Factory`.
-Then ask it for a lazy connection. and provide a connection string.
+Then ask it for a lazy connection, and provide a connection string.
 My connection string consists of: username `root`, has no password, host `localhost`, and database called "test".

 {% highlight php %}
 <?php